 You need to activate each single-user license for each end-user and computer on which the software will be run.

-For centrally-managed licenses, including floating licenses, you need to activate it only on the server computer which runs the Reprise License Manager (RLM).
-Please note that a physical (non-virtual) server is required to host the RLM server; if you install an RLM server on a virtual machine you will not be able to activate any licenses.
+For centrally-managed licenses, including floating licenses, you need to activate the license only on the server computer which runs the Reprise License Manager (RLM).
+Please note that a physical (non-virtual) server is required to host the RLM server; if you install a RLM server on a virtual machine you will not be able to activate any licenses.